MichaelClifford/Clifford_Fitzpatrick_CVGAN/README.md

 main_mine.lua - Torch code built by Vondirck to train the CVGAN our project is based on with updates made by our team to train on the UCF-101 data set.

-generator.lua -  Torch code built by Vondrick used for testing, evaluating our outputs and generating videos trained with main_mine.Lua
+generator.lua -  Torch code built by Vondrick used for testing, evaluating our outputs and generating videos trained with main_mine.lua

 ## Run Code